 “This is the story of the ’50s woman, the story of every woman who ever looked into a mirror and wondered what happened to her. … This novel opens more doors than [Marilyn French’s] The Women’s Room.”

 They came to womanhood in the 1950s, when home, husband, and kids were all a girl could dream of.
-Now twenty years later, the dreams and they had changed.
+Now twenty years later, they and the dreams had changed.
 Maggie, the boldest, wildest of her college friends, first tried to do it the traditional way, then broke free to follow her desire for liberty and love to a point where she could lose as much as she gained.